pavel-krivanek/Moose-obsolete/src/all/XML-Writer-Core.package/XMLCanonicalWriterFormatter.class/README.md

-A formatter for adding LF linebreaks around canonical markup.
+A formatter that adds LF linebreaks around canonical markup.